The Preferred Fiber and Materials Matrix

 The updated PFMM tool interface displays indicator level scores and overall impact area scores, encouraging users to focus on understanding the trade-offs within each impact area.
 The total score per standard system seen in the previous version of the PFMM has been removed from the interface, given the variability of scoring within each impact area.
 The new interface also separates paired standard systems.

-Beyond this, in 2024-2025, Textile Exchange will undertake further development of the PFMM methodology, to enable the inclusion of additional standards systems – as well as branded fibers and other sustainability programs – into the tool.
+In 2024-2025, Textile Exchange will undertake further development of the PFMM methodology, to enable the inclusion of additional standards systems – as well as branded fibers and other sustainability programs – into the tool.

 About the Preferred Fiber Materials Matrix